brianv0/datacat-doc/LSST-Datacat-overview.md

 *   **Groups** are a special container which may only contain datasets.
 They are meant to logically group datasets which might be treated as a macro dataset.

 # Components
-## REST api
-We believe an open, well-defined REST API is the best way to support a globally diverse project without limiting users to a specific language.
-*   All supported clients are implemented using this REST API.
+Conceptually, Datacat can be viewed as these main components:
+*   A Datastore interface and implementation **
+*   VFS to interact with the Datastore interface
+*   RESTful APIs to interact with the VFS
+*   A Web Application/WUI which uses the RESTful APIs
+*   Client libraries which use the RESTful APIs
+*   A CLI implemented with the Client libraries
+*   A Crawler implemented with the Client libraries

+**Note**: Currently we use Oracle, with unit tests using HSQLDB.
+SQLite, MySQL, and PostgreSQL should work fine.

 ## Crawler
 Listens/polls for resource updates (i.e. new datasets created/replicas added to existing datasets).
 The Crawler is meant to automatically extract metadata out of the file which may be useful for indexing and searching on.
 Typically, this includes the file size, checksum, event count, user metadata.

+## REST api
+We believe an open, well-defined REST API is the best way to support a globally diverse project without limiting users to a specific language.
+*   All supported clients are implemented using this REST API.

+## Clients
+These are clients we directly support.
+*   Support Web Application Client/WUI (Web User Interface)
+*   Support native python client and a java client
+*   Support a CLI implemented with python client
+*   Through WUI, will probably Javascript client for rich web interaction/node.js support (if desired)

 ## Searching
 Datacat indexes it's metadata, allowing for fast search.